apache/db-jdo/draft-THREAT-MODEL.md

 reconcile against — and is there a `SECURITY.md` we missed elsewhere in the org (e.g. in a sibling DB repo)? *(meta — §3.1a)*

+(maintainer) The only additional security information is available in the specification mentioned in the answer to **Q19.** .

 **Q22.** What kind of change to JDO should trigger a model revision (proposed list in §12 — confirm or correct)? *(meta — §12)*

+(maintainer) Confirmed.

 ---